ThomasMaher/climb_journal/README.md

 `docker compose run --rm -e RAILS_ENV=test rails bundle exec rspec`

-### Project Structure
-backend\
-├── app \
-├── config\
-├── db\
-├── spec\
-└── Dockerfile
+### Running the app

+The frontend app can be found at:
 (https://github.com/ThomasMaher/climb-journal-web)
-frontend\
-├── src\
-├── public\
-└── package.json

-The application currently runs with:

-- Rails running locally
-- React running locally
-- PostgreSQL running in Docker
+and can run locally with node.

 #### TODO:
-- Containerize the Rails application
+- ✅ Containerize the Rails application
-- Containerize the React frontend
+- ⏭️Containerize the React frontend
-- Authentication
+- ✅ Authentication
-- User accounts
+- ✅ User accounts
 - Improved analytics and visualizations